fbpx

 The Creative City of Graz: Design Everywhere

 OK, since it opened its doors in 1569 it’s hard to claim it’s new on the scene.
-But it’s definitely worth popping in to taste the sugar-dusted history of the city.
+But Hofbäckerei Edegger-Tax is definitely worth popping in to taste the sugar-dusted history of the city.

-Full of fresh fruit and veg plus some sneaky caffeine and sugar-laced cafes at the edge.
+Full of fresh fruit and veg plus some sneaky caffeine and sugar-laced cafes at the edge, the Lendplatz Farmers’ Market should definitely be on your Graz bucket list.
 Look out for the nearby building painted black with symbolic poppies – a tribute to those who died years ago during the black death.

 Graz Restaurants - Ducks Coffee Shop